Syralist/myletterclock/README.md

-mywordclock
+myletterclock
 ===========

-A wordclock with WS2812 led strips.
+A letterclock with WS2812 led strips.